Null (SQL): Data typing of Null and Unknown

 SELECT 'ok' WHERE (NULL <> 1) IS NULL;

-parses and executes successfully in some environments (e.g. SQLite or PostgreSQL) which unify a NULL boolean with Unknown but fails to parse in others (e.g. in SQL Server Compact).
+parses and executes successfully in some environments (e.g. SQLite or PostgreSQL) which unify a NULL Boolean with Unknown but fails to parse in others (e.g. in SQL Server Compact).
 MySQL behaves similarly to PostgreSQL in this regard (with the minor exception that MySQL regards TRUE and FALSE as no different from the ordinary integers 1 and 0).
 PostgreSQL additionally implements a IS UNKNOWN predicate, which can be used to test whether a three-value logical outcome is Unknown, although this is merely syntactic sugar.

 BOOLEAN data type

-The ISO SQL:1999 standard introduced the BOOLEAN data type to SQL, however it's still just an optional, non-core feature, coded T031.
+The ISO SQL:1999 standard introduced the BOOLEAN data type to SQL; however, it is still just an optional, non-core feature, coded T031.